 For the grownups, Wonder Works offers a magic show and dinner featuring all you can eat pizza, salad, popcorn, beer, wine, soft drinks and dessert.
 More information is available from their website, listed below.

 By the way, there is no easy parking at Wonder Works.
-However, just a bit along International Drive is the Orlando Eye behind which is lots of no-charge parking.
+However, just a bit along International Drive is Icon Park around which is lots of no-charge parking.
 Orlando Wonder Works is also just a couple of blocks from Ripley’s Believe It Or Not in Orlando Florida, also on International Drive.

 Want more information before you go?